da-moon/go-semaphore/README.md

 spinlock based semaphore in go this package is still experimental. use at your own risk.

+this package implements a binary semphore, using spinlock and a counting semaphore using go channels.
+It is based on analyzing various go opensource libraries, listed in `doc.go`.

 ## benchmarks

 - benchmark results (go version `go1.15 linux/amd64`)